imperialacm/acm.doc.ic.ac.uk/contents/workshops/index.md

 ---
 title: Workshops
+lead: Student workshop driven by the "organised by students for students" ethos.
 template: workshops.jade
 ---
-Student workshop driven by the "organised by students for students" ethos.